roryk/singlecell-barcodes/README.md

-whitelisted singlecell barcodes and information regarding where molecular/sample/cellular barcodes are in each read, for various singlecell protocols
+whitelisted singlecell barcodes and information regarding where molecular/sample/cellular barcodes are in each read, for various singlecell protocol

+pull requests welcome